lento234/advent2021/day01/README.md

-The first order of business is to figure out how quickly the depth increases, just so you know what you\'re dealing with - you never know if the keys will get [carried into deeper water]{title="Does this premise seem fishy to you?"} by an ocean current or a fish or something.
+The first order of business is to figure out how quickly the depth increases, just so you know what you\'re dealing with - you never know if the keys will get [carried into deeper water] by an ocean current or a fish or something.

 To do this, count *the number of times a depth measurement increases*